ultrazohm/altium_libraries/templates/mechanical_layers_Pcblib/readme.txt

-When importing the mechanical layers, choose -> all files and then import the file "mechanical_layers".
+In the footprint editor, chose Tools -> Import Mechanical Layers...
-For me, it somehow doesn't appear as a .stackup-file.
-Works nevertheless.
+Then chose the file ``mechanical_layers.stackup``